Coming Out to Yourself

 All of these messages (or, in some cases, silence) pile on top of each other.
 We often think we are the only gay person in our class, in our village, in our family.
 We can feel very isolated, very alone and feel we have no-one we can turn to for support.

-Being isolated and without support when you are beginning to realise that you are gay can make us highly vulnerable to low self-esteem, mental health problems and substance misuse.
+Being isolated and without support when we are beginning to realise that we are gay can make us highly vulnerable to low self-esteem, mental health problems and substance misuse.

 We might choose to sleep with the opposite sex to prove, either to ourselves or to others, that we are not gay.